MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/slider-switch-segmented-controls.md

 ---
-title: "Sliders, Switches, and Segmented Controls" ms.prod: xamarin ms.assetid: 85BF0EC8-E581-49CD-B9E7-98BE4C5A0F6B ms.technology: xamarin-ios
+title: "Sliders, Switches, and Segmented Controls in Xamarin.iOS"
+description: "This document discusses slides, switches, and segmented controls in Xamarin.iOS, describing how to work with them both programmatically and in the iOS Designer." ms.prod: xamarin ms.assetid: 85BF0EC8-E581-49CD-B9E7-98BE4C5A0F6B ms.technology: xamarin-ios